lilSpeedwagon/zoo/README.md

     * Catch2 and Google Test Explorer

 ## Build and test
 The project is divided into microservices and libs.
 You can find them in corresponding directories.
 To build, debug and run unit-tests open CMake project in root directory.
 To build docker container with service use `./build_docker <service_name>`.
 Acceptance tests (based on pytest) may be runned via `./run_tests <service_name>` (corresponding docker image must be built before).
+Some tests require common utility packages.
+Those packages may be found in `./utils/test_utils`, use `python3 setup.py install` to install them.